-The manufacturer or his authorised representative or importer if the manufacturer or his authorised representative is not established in the Republic of Serbia, prior to placing on the market machinery to which this Rulebook applies and for which conformity assessment procedure was applied as per Annex 6, as: electric-powered lifts for vertical transport of freight with the cabin inaccessible for people; chains and constituent elements of chains; steel ropes intended for general use and portable tools with electric motors of nominal alternating voltage up 250 V for domestic use and alike, shall communicate to the Notified Body, a original copy of Declaration of Conformity of that machinery or certified copy with accompanying technical documentation with a view of certifying the conformity of the machinery with the requirements under this Rulebook.
+The manufacturer or his authorised representative or importer if the manufacturer or his authorised representative is not registered in the Republic of Serbia, prior to placing on the market machinery to which this Rulebook applies and for which conformity assessment procedure was applied as per Annex 8, as: portable tools with electric motors of nominal alternating voltage up 250 V for domestic use and alike, shall communicate to the Designated body, a original copy of Declaration of Conformity of that machinery or certified copy with accompanying technical documentation with a view of certifying the conformity of the machinery with the requirements under this Rulebook.

-If the Notified Body, on the basis of documents referred to in Paragraph 1 of this Article, establishes conformity of the machinery, it shall issue a Conformation of conformity with the essential requirements stipulated in Annex 1.
+If the Designated body, on the basis of documents referred to in Paragraph 1 of this Article, establishes conformity of the machinery, shall issue a Confirmation of conformity with the essential requirements stipulated in Annex 1.

-Confirmation of conformity of machinery shall contain, in particular: business name or name of the manufacturer; the title of this Rulebook and number of the Official Gazette where this Rulebook was published; type of machinery and designation of the type of machinery which is the subject of conformity assessment.
+Confirmation of conformity of machinery shall contain, in particular: a business name or name of the manufacturer; the title of this Rulebook and number of the Official Gazette where this Rulebook was published; type of machinery and designation of the type of machinery which is the subject of conformity assessment.

-Confirmation of conformity referred to in Paragraph 2 of this Article shall be valid for the same type or type of machinery of the same manufacturer for the period of three years from the date of issue of this confirmation.
+Confirmation of conformity referred to in Paragraph 2 of this Article shall be valid for the same type or type of machinery of the same manufacturer for the period of five years from the date of issue of this confirmation.

-The Notified Body shall keep a record on issued confirmations referred to in Paragraph 2 of this Article, and shall issue an excerpt from the record upon request by the manufacturer or his authorised representative or importer; the excerpt shall contain in particular information on business name of the manufacturer and type of machinery for which confirmation was issued and its validity period.
+The Designated body shall keep a record on issued confirmations referred to in Paragraph 2 of this Article, and shall issue an excerpt from the record upon request by the manufacturer or his authorised representative or importer; the excerpt shall contain in particular information on business name of the manufacturer and type of machinery for which confirmation was issued and its validity period.

-The Notified Body shall publish the records on issued confirmation on its official website.
+The Designated body shall publish the records on the issued confirmation on its official website.

-Documentation as per Paragraph 1 of this Article does not need to be submitted to the Notified Body for new delivery of machinery of the same manufacturer and the same type for which Confirmation of conformity was issued; and excerpt from the records under Paragraph 5 of this Article shall be regarded as evidence of validity of issued confirmation.
+Documentation as per Paragraph 1 of this Article does not need to be submitted to the Designated body for new delivery of machinery of the same manufacturer and the same type for which Confirmation of conformity was issued; and excerpt from the records under Paragraph 5 of this

+Article shall be regarded as evidence of validity of issued confirmation.

-The manufacturer or his authorised representative shall affix the Serbian conformity mark on the basis of the confirmation of conformity or the excerpt from the records issued by the Notified Body.
+The manufacturer or his authorised representative shall affix the Serbian conformity mark on the basis of the confirmation of conformity or the excerpt from the records issued by the Designated body.